What Does Bonded Mean

 “What does it mean to be bonded?”
-As one of the largest bonding brokerages in the U.S., we hear this question regularly.
+As the largest bonding brokerage in the U.S., we hear this question regularly.
 Being bonded means that an insurance and bonding company has procured funds that are available to the customer contingent upon them filing a claim against the company.

 If you are a contractor or other type of business owner, you may have good reason to explore what it means to be surety bonded.
 While you might not need to research all of the complexities associated with a surety bond, you could find it helpful to gain at least a basic understanding of such bonds.
 If the law requires that you become bonded, you certainly should know what it means to do this.
 Even if not required by law to get bonded, you still might wish to do so if you are a business owner.